tbrowder/nwflug/Computer-Tech-NWF/computech18/my-presentations/src/cmn/background.md

 - **All tasks should be automated as much as possible.**

+## My View as a Knowledge Worker

 - **Interoperability between tools relies on knowing data formats for inputs and outputs.**

 - **FOSS allows access to internals while proprietary tools usually don't.**

 - **Proprietary tools tend to be more expensive as they become more complex and more useful.**